Find Affordable College Courses

 After completing their Bachelor's Degree, parks and rec graduates from SDSU carry an average student debt load of $18,259.

 California State University - East Bay ranked #10 on this year’s Most Popular Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the large suburb of Hayward, Cal State East Bay is a public school with a large student population.
+Located in the suburb of Hayward, Cal State East Bay is a public college with a fairly large student population.

 Women make up 74% of the parks and rec majors at the school.